MarketingPipeline/Awesome-CSS-Resources/README.md

 [Blitz:](https://github.com/FriendsOfEpub/Blitz) An eBook Framework (CSS + template).

 [blocks.css:](https://github.com/thesephist/blocks.css) Add some dimension to your page with blocks 🚀.

+[blueprint:](https://github.com/palantir/blueprint) A React-based UI toolkit for the web.

 [Bojler:](https://github.com/Slicejack/bojler) Is a CSS framework for email's.